Stacey Hairston

-Stacey Hairston (born August 16, 1967) is an American gridiron football coach and former player.
-He is the defensive coordinator at Urbana University in Urbana, Ohio.
+Stacey Hairston (born August 16, 1967) is an American former gridiron football coach and player.
+He was most recently the defensive coordinator at Urbana University in Urbana, Ohio, in 2017.
 Hairston was head football coach at Wilmington College in Wilmington, Ohio from 2013 until 2016.
 He served as the interim head coach at Ohio Northern University for one season, in 2003.

 College career

-Hairston played college football at Ohio Northern University.
+Hairston played college football and was on the diving team at Ohio Northern University.

 Professional career

 Dallas Cowboys

 Hairston was with the Dallas Cowboys for the 1989 season.

 Saskatchewan Roughriders

 From 1990 to 1992 Hairston played with the Saskatchewan Roughriders of the Canadian Football League (CFL).

 Seattle Seahawks

 Hairston spent a brief period of time with the Seattle Seahawks in 1993, but was waived.

 Cleveland Browns

 Hairston played for the Cleveland Browns for the 1993 season and 1994 season (Hairston was on the injured reserve for the 1995 season).

 Coaching career

 For the vast majority of his career Hairston was a coach at Ohio Northern University culminating as being named interim head coach in 2003.
 Hairston has also been on the coaching staff of the Edmonton Eskimos of the Canadian Football league and of Bluefield College.

 Hairston was also the women's golf coach at Ohio Northern and is a six handicap as a player.